Tanguy9862/Space-App/README.md

 # 🚀 Space App

-An interactive dashboard developed with Dash by Plotly, providing real-time and historical insights on space exploration.
-The dashboard autonomously updates multiple datasets through a fully automated pipeline of Google Cloud Functions and scrapers, ensuring the information is always up-to-date without any manual intervention.
+An interactive dashboard developed with Dash by Plotly, providing **real-time** and historical insights on space exploration.
+The dashboard **autonomously updates multiple datasets through a fully automated pipeline of Google Cloud Functions and scrapers**, ensuring the information is always up-to-date without any manual intervention.

 🎥 **[Watch the demo video here](https://youtu.be/2rO7on8kaW4?si=nAtkzaNwbZTvvTnW)**